NickMcConnell/AngbandPlus/readme.txt

 See the various Angband ftp sites (including "clockwork.dementia.org" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.

-Contact Robert Ruehlmann < rr9@angband.org > to report bugs.
+Contact Ernest Huang < blahg@ucla.edu > to report bugs.
 Use the newsgroup "rec.games.roguelike.angband" to ask general questions about the game, including compilation questions.